 Prepare Your Budget

-Once your budget is set, you can proceed to contact reputed real estate companies or check online platforms for buying/selling residential properties in Australia.
+Once your budget is set, you can proceed to contact reputed real estate companies or check online platforms for buying and selling a property in Australia.

 Choose A Location

 Since purchasing a home is a long-term commitment you have to ensure the location chosen for the property is where you want to live for years, raise a family etc. Usually, it is common for people to buy a home in the city or region where they grew up but you should consider all possibilities.
 Following should be your main goals when selecting a location to buy a home.

 Find an area that is a catchment zone for good schools so that your kids have the best education system available.

 Good public transport system and connectivity to other areas so that you and your family can move around with ease.

 Safe and secure areas with a low crime rate so that you know your kids are growing up in a safe environment.

 Look for a place that has modern amenities, hospitals, shopping centres, retail shops, parks, restaurants, cafes etc.

 On 1st July 2000, the First Home Owner Grant (FHOG) scheme was launched by the Government of Australia.
 The national scheme is funded by the states and territories that manage it under their laws.
 This scheme is effective to offset the GST’s effect on home ownership.